status-im/bigbrother-specs/data_sync/mvds.md

 ### State

 State is kept for any message of the types `OFFER`, `REQUEST` and `MESSAGE` we do not keep states for `ACK` messages as we do not retransmit those periodically.
+State is stored per peer.
 The following information is stored for messages:

  - **Type** - Either `OFFER`, `REQUEST` or `MESSAGE`
  - **Send Count** - The amount of times a message has been sent to a peer.